robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-5-ect-video.md

 The next step in the journey from acquisition to application is to check pupil understanding.
 Before teachers ask pupils to apply their knowledge in a different context, they need to check the acquisition is secure.
 Of course, teachers will be checking for understanding as they go, but it is still important to carry out a check before setting a task that gets pupils to use this knowledge in a different way.

 Ultimately, we want pupils to apply what they learn in many different contexts; this enables them to solve problems and to think critically.
-In order to do this, pupils need to have a secure understanding of knowledge within the subject area they've been asked to think critically about.
+In order to do this, pupils need to have a secure understanding of knowledge within the subject area they’ve been asked to think critically about.

 ### Presenter exemplification framing